 This is a guide which will install FreeNAS 9.10 under VMware ESXi and then using ZFS share the storage back to VMware.
 This is roughly based on Napp-It’s All-In-One design, except that it uses FreeNAS instead of OminOS.

-Disclaimer: I should note that FreeNAS does not officially support running virtualized in production environments.
+This post has had over 160,000 visitors, thousands of people have used this setup in their homelabs and small businesses.
+I should note that I myself would not run FreeNAS virtualized in a production environments.
+But many have done so successfully.
 If you run into any problems and ask for help on the FreeNAS forums, I have no doubt that Cyberjock will respond with “So, you want to lose all your data?”
 So, with that disclaimer aside let’s get going:

 1. Get proper hardware